intersect-sdl/documentation/docs/entities/prov_agent.md

 published: true
 ---

-The `prov:Agent` class identifies entities that take responsibility for actions or data in provenance models.
-In SDL, `prov:Agent` is used to associate people, systems, or organizations with datasets, samples, workflows, or activities.
+The :rdfterm[prov:Agent] class identifies entities that take responsibility for actions or data in provenance models.
+In SDL, :rdfterm[prov:Agent] is used to associate people, systems, or organizations with datasets, samples, workflows, or activities.

 ---

-## 🔎 Definition
+## Definition

 **URI**: `http://www.w3.org/ns/prov#Agent`

-> An `prov:Agent` is something that bears some form of responsibility for an activity taking place, for the existence of an entity, or for another agent’s activity.
+> An :rdfterm[prov:Agent] is something that bears some form of responsibility for an activity taking place, for the existence of an entity, or for another agent’s activity.

 ---

-## 📐 Usage in SDL
+## Usage in SDL

-In SDL, `prov:Agent` is used to:
+In SDL, :rdfterm[prov:Agent] is used to:

 * Attribute dataset creation or processing to people or systems
 * Link activities to executing agents